Close up image of vegan shepherd's pie on a white plate with a fork

 How to make The topping

-Preheat the oven to 220 °C and prepare the topping.
+Peel the potatoes and cut them into even-sized pieces.
+Place them in a saucepan of cold, salted water.
+Bring to a boil and then simmer for 30 minutes until fork tender.
 Drain the potatoes and mash them well, or put them through a potato mouli if you have one – that way you can be sure there’ll be no lumps.
 Add the soya milk and vegan butter.
 Mix well, making sure the butter melts properly.
 Taste and add a little salt if necessary.

 Now it’s time to assemble your vegan shepherd’s pie!
 Put the vegan mince mixture into the bottom of your oven dish and flatten it out.
-Then add the mashed potato and spread it out well, so that you completely cover the mince.
+Then add the mashed potato and spread it out well, so that it completely covers the mince.
 Put a few little knobs of butter on top and place in the middle of the oven.
-Bake for 30 – 35 minutes, or until the topping is just starting to brown.
+Bake for 30 – 35 minutes or until the topping is crispy and golden.

 Leave your shepherd’s pie to stand for 5 minutes before serving.
 Pre-cut the portions by scoring the top with a knife, making 6 – 8 portions depending on how hungry you are.
 This vegan shepherd’s pie is a complete, nutritionally balanced meal in itself.
 However, if you want, you could serve it with a side salad, or a simple vegetable side dish like garlicky spinach.